|Nutrition Facts (per serving)|

-Lay out the tortillas and place half of the mixture on one side of each and fold over.
+Lay the tortillas on a work surface.
+Divide the filling mixture evenly on one side of each tortilla and fold over.
 Let come to room temperature.

 Individually wrap each quesadilla for freezer storage.
 Label each bag with the contents and the date.

-To reheat, you can microwave the quesadilla for about 1 minute until cheese is melted.
-You can also heat in a skillet until cheese is melted and tortilla is brown, or warm them in a toaster oven.
+To reheat, you can microwave the quesadilla for about 1 minute until the cheese is melted.
+You can also heat in a skillet until the cheese is melted and tortilla is brown, or warm them in a toaster oven.
 Serve with fresh salsa or simply eat them on the go.

 - Not everyone loves cilantro, so you can leave that out if it's not to your taste.

 - These frozen breakfast quesadillas should keep for two months in the freezer.

 - You can remove them from the freezer to the refrigerator to defrost the night before you want them for breakfast, or you can simply reheat them without defrosting—but it will take a little extra time in the microwave, frying pan, or toaster oven and they may not heat evenly.